Tammy Hembrow Goes Braless In Flirty Crop Top & Reveals Her Past As A Telemarketer

 In the caption, she revealed her prior life as a telemarketer, and encouraged her fans to “GO GET WHATS YOURSSS.”

 The update has only been available for an hour, but it’s already been liked over 81,600 times.
-Her admirers also rushed to the comments section to leave these messages.
+Her admirers also rushed to the comments section to leave her some messages.

 “How can you wear shirts like that?
 I would be so worried about it going up.
-It’s cute tho,” declared a devotee.
+It’s cute tho,” declared one person.

 Others took note of her caption.